lake-lab/lake-lab.github.io/projects.md

 <img class="fig" src="/images/projects/fig-gscan-crop.png" width="200">
 To better understand these distinctively human abilities, we are studying human compositional learning of language-like instructions.
 Based on behavioral insights, we are developing novel meta-learning and neural-symbolic models to tackle popular compositional learning benchmarks.
 Additional work focuses on learning compositional visual concepts and developing more challenging benchmarks for AI, e.g., few-shot learning of concepts such as "cautiously" (see image of "walking to the small red circle cautiously," which requires looking both ways before moving).

-- <a href="https://cims.nyu.edu/~brenden/papers/2003.05161.pdf">Ruis, L., Andreas, J., Baroni, M. Bouchacourt, D., and Lake, B. M. (2020).
-A Benchmark for Systematic Generalization in Grounded Language Understanding</a>.
-Preprint available on <em>arXiv:2003.05161.</em>
+- <a href="https://cims.nyu.edu/~brenden/papers/RuisEtAl2020NeurIPS.pdf">Ruis, L., Andreas, J., Baroni, M. Bouchacourt, D., and Lake, B. M. (2020).
+A Benchmark for Systematic Generalization in Grounded Language Understanding</a>. <em>Advances in Neural Information Processing Systems 33</em>.
-- <a href="https://cims.nyu.edu/~brenden/papers/2003.05562.pdf">Nye, M., Solar-Lezama, A., Tenenbaum, J. B., and Lake, B. M. (2020).
-Learning Compositional Rules via Neural Program Synthesis.</a> Preprint available on <em>arXiv:2003.05562</em>.
+- <a href="https://cims.nyu.edu/~brenden/papers/NyeEtAl2020NeurIPS.pdf">Nye, M., Solar-Lezama, A., Tenenbaum, J. B., and Lake, B. M. (2020).
+Learning Compositional Rules via Neural Program Synthesis.</a> <em>Advances in Neural Information Processing Systems 33</em>.
 - <a href="https://cims.nyu.edu/~brenden/papers/LakeBaroni2018ICML.pdf">Lake, B. M. and Baroni, M. (2018).
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks.</a> <em>International Conference on Machine Learning (ICML)</em>.

 ---